What is EICR Testing?

 Next, the qualified electrician will have to disconnect the electrical installation from the mains power supply.
 Certain circuits will undergo dead testing in order to identify any wires which are inadequately connected.

-There will also be live testing.
+There will also be live electrical testing.
 These include a precautionary test to check that if there does happen to be a fault in the system, it will disconnect within the time limit.
 This test in particular highlights one of the most important reasons for EICR tests.
 It checks if components are in the right condition to work as intended in the future.

 The qualified electrician will also check whether the quality of the earthing and bonding is sufficient and whether the earth protection is sufficient.
 There will also be a further examination of the following equipment: switches, sockets, power outlets, light fittings and any sockets which are installed in the property.
 The frequency of EICR testing varies with property type to check when you need your property tested click here